How to Acquire over 100 Properties in 24 Months Utilizing the Lease-Option Strategy

 Example Lease-Option Scenario

-Jimmy and Bob recently purchased a property for a total investment of $60,000.
+Jimmy and Bob recently purchased some lease-option real estate for a total investment of $60,000.
 Four days later, they had a tenant in the property.
 The tenant signed a 12-month contract that required them to put down an $8,000 nonrefundable option deposit and to pay $1,500 per month in rent.

-Using this example as context, here are the 3 main benefits of lease-option investing over being traditional landlord:
+Using this example as context, here are the 3 main benefits of lease-option real estate investing over being a traditional landlord:

 If Jimmy and Bob would have gone the traditional route, they may have gotten a refundable $1,200 security deposit, instead of the $8,000 nonrefundable deposit.
 Receiving $8,000 on day one on a $60,000 investment means they’ve already achieved a 13% return!